Increased Gas Prices? Again?

 The Attorney General's office constantly monitors gas prices to protect consumers from price fixing and price gouging.
 Over the last few years, gasoline prices in the State of Michigan have fluctuated dramatically, and the Attorney General has taken action when circumstances warrant action.

-Currently, consumers are asking questions about the increasing gas prices.
+Currently, consumers are asking questions about gas prices.
 This consumer alert addresses commonly asked questions and discusses the role of the Michigan Department of Attorney General in investigating gas-pricing issues.

 Question: When the price of gasoline increases dramatically, who is it that benefits from the price increases?

 Answer: The Attorney General's Office daily reviews retail profit margins and actual cost of providing gasoline products to the consumer throughout the State of Michigan.
 Historically, gas retailers (i.e. corner gas station owners) have not appeared to profit from high prices.
 Instead, high profits have been extracted by refiners and producers farther up the supply chain.

 Question: Why do gas prices keep fluctuating?

 Answer: Many factors affect the cost of gasoline, including the cost of crude oil, refinery processing, transportation, distribution, marketing, operating expenses, retail station operations, and taxes.
 The prices we pay at the pump reflect these costs, as well as the profits (or losses) of refiners, marketers, distributors, and retail station owners.
-Other factors that have also historically affected gas prices include: (1) increasing demand, (2) a historical drop in U.S. refinery capacity, (3) a downward trend in how much gasoline is held in inventory, and (4) regulatory factors.
-At times, we've seen record high prices for crude oil.
-Some analysts have attributed this spike to a number of additional factors, including current economic conditions here in the United States and unrest in the Middle East.
+Other factors that have also historically affected gas prices include: (1) increasing demand, (2) a historical drop in U.S. refinery capacity, (3) a downward trend in how much gasoline is held in inventory, and (4) regulatory factors..